SAT Test 2026: Everything You Need to Know (Dates, Format, Scores & Prep)

 A good SAT score can strengthen your application even if your GPA is not perfect.

-The SAT test is now fully digital as of 2025, and the new format is designed to be faster, wiser, and more flexible for students like you.
-If you're wondering how the updated test differs, here are the key changes you should know.
+The Digital SAT format is designed to be faster, smarter, and more flexible for students like you.
+Here are the key features you should know:

 You will finish the test in about 2 hours and 14 minutes instead of over 3 hours.

-The test is adaptive, which means that your performance on the first set of questions affects the difficulty of the next set.
+The test is adaptive, which means your performance on the first module of questions affects the difficulty of the second module.

 You can use an on-screen calculator for all math questions.